The Best Dog Food Meal Delivery Services

 How We Found the Best Dog Food Meal Delivery Service

-We cut anything that didn’t meet FDA and AAFCO regulations.
+Cut services that don’t meet FDA and AAFCO regulations

 Even when companies allowed us to personalize our orders, we preferred those that had a greater range of recipes and serving sizes.
 Just like humans, dogs can be picky eaters, and even tire of — or develop allergies from — eating the same stuff over time.
-And like humans, serving size can differ — a huge brick of meat isn’t practical for a tiny dog, and a few spoonfuls per serving won’t make a big dog happy.
+Serving size can also differ — a huge brick of meat isn’t practical for a tiny dog, and a few spoonfuls per serving won’t make a big dog happy.
 The more unique recipes and serving sizes there are, the more likely you’ll be able to find what’s just right for your pup.

 The best should work around your life, not the other way around.
 We sought out companies that made ordering, pausing, and canceling meals as simple as possible.
 Our favorites let us skip weeks, stock up before a vacation, or easily cancel on their websites.
-Less flexible companies, like Lucky Dog Cuisine, required us to receive deliveries every week without fail, or only once a month.
+Less flexible companies required us to receive deliveries every week without fail, or only once a month.
 If you’re trying to stock up for a trip away from home, or try different food for a week or so, you’re out of luck.

 After tallying up the results, we moved forward with the seven finalists that scored above average.
 They all made great first impressions online, and we wanted to see how easy they were to store and serve on a daily basis.

 Hand-tested our seven finalists

 Over the course of one week, we stocked our office fridge and freezer with dozens of pounds of dog food.
 Then, we rolled up our sleeves, unpackaged everything, and served up a substantial amount of gourmet canine cuisine to our tester, Haven.

 As we thawed, scooped, and squeezed meal pack after meal pack, we paid attention to a few key things: